nrser/cmds/README.md

     I find it much easier to see what's going on their quickly.

-    Again, with some additional comments and examples:
+    Broken down, with some additional comments and examples:

     ```ruby
     # We're going to instantiate a new {Cmds} object this time, because we're